EmilWalewski/TriangleCheckerAndBlogWebApplication/README.md

 Running application:

-Click the right button of the mouse on the project, select Run as and press Run on Server
+Click the right button of the mouse on the project, select Run as and press Run on Server, press Next, add project to Configured panel and click Finish

 Additional information:

 -Embedded H2 Database is added by maven dependency
--In application I created interface using bootstrap
+-In application I created interface using bootstrap -The views are in the folder: src -> main -> webapp -> WEB-INF